Ai Ui Generation

 AI Tool Selection for UI Generation

-Match the AI tool to the task type.
-Each tool has a sweet spot — using it outside that range produces poor results or unnecessary rework.
+Match the AI tool to the task type. json-render is the first choice for multi-surface, MCP output, and type-safe catalog workflows.
+Each tool has a sweet spot โ using it outside that range produces poor results or unnecessary rework.

 Incorrect: